 Where possible, a copy of the documentation should be attached to the individual's request.
 Otherwise Centrelink must sight the evidence and document the details with the individual's request.

-The individual making the claim to continue to receive their FTB entitlement during the interim period must take reasonable action to ensure compliance with the existing care arrangement.
+The individual must take reasonable action to ensure compliance with the existing care arrangement.
 Where an individual simply complains about the loss of care to Centrelink, this does not meet the requirement of taking reasonable action.

-Note: Where a parent has not taken reasonable action to have the care arrangement complied with, and their percentage of care has been determined according to the actual care they have of the child (i.e. an interim determination was not made), and the parent subsequently takes reasonable action for the care arrangement to be complied with, an interim period will not apply.
-This is because once a determination of actual care has been made, it cannot be revoked and replaced with a new care percentage unless there has been a change to the actual care of the child.
+Note: Where a parent with reduced care has not taken reasonable action to have the care arrangement complied with, and their percentage of care has been determined according to the actual care they have of the child (that is, an interim determination was not made), and the parent subsequently takes reasonable action for the care arrangement to be complied with, an interim period will not apply.

 Act reference: FAAct section 35C Percentage of care if action taken to ensure that a care arrangement …, section 35P Determination must be revoked if …